Updated: Apr 6, 2022

 Purchase battery powered lanterns and headlamps that have a red light function.
 Strategically place these around the house as appropriate.
 A battery powered LED in red light mode is safer than an LED lightbulb that I recommended against above.

 If you have kids, make it age-appropriately fun!
-Our kids love to play the flashlight game when we are tucking them in at night where we shine the red flashlight around the dark room to mimic a spaceship, and it lands on various objects.
+Our kids love to play the flashlight game when we are tucking them in at night with room lights off where we shine the red flashlight around the dark room to mimic a spaceship, and it lands on various objects.
 This not only gets them used to the red light, but to using the flashlight.

 With the guidance of a Building Biologist, a Safe Sleep Switch can be installed for the desired breakers, making the turn-off process electronic vs. mechanical, which is better for preserving the circuit breaker’s protective function.
 Plus, the included remote key fob makes it incredibly convenient.
 Contact your Building Biologist for a discount and specific product recommendation.